aphecetche/hugo-aphecetche/content/post/dev-machine-setup.md

 - [tree](http://mama.indstate.edu/users/ice/tree/) to get a "graphical" view of directories
 - [environment-modules](http://modules.sourceforge.net), because I'm actually using the `module` command quite a lot
 - [ripgrep](https://github.com/BurntSushi/ripgrep), because it's way simpler than grep
+- [jq](https://stedolan.github.io/jq/) to play with json files

+The `bare` role may also need to install distribution-specific packages, and hence might need the sudo password.

+Some other things that I do need are :

 - [fzf](https://github.com/junegunn/fzf), because fuzzy finding is great
 - [vim](https://github.com/vim/vim), well, because that's my editor
-- [jq](https://stedolan.github.io/jq/) to play with json files

-The `bare` role may also need to install distribution-specific packages, and hence might need the sudo password.
+`vim` is generally already available and so does not need to be installed (and if not, it can easilly be using `spack install vim`).
+`fzf` is  installed by the `bare` role using the ansible role.

 > The bare installation takes quite some time, as Spack is compiling things from sources.
+In particular `ripgrep` requires the compilation of `rust `...

-Note that at the end of the bare alone, the Spack installation takes about XXX MB.
+Note that at the end of the bare alone, the Spack installation takes about 964 MB.

 The laptop playbook is to be executed on localhost
 (-K will ask for sudo password) :